mckinsey/vizro/vizro-core/docs/pages/user-guides/install.md

 ## Prerequisites

 **Python**: Vizro supports macOS, Linux, and Windows.
-It is designed to work with Python 3.8 and above.
-You specify the version of Python to use with Vizro when you set up your virtual environment.
+It works with Python 3.8 and later.
+You can specify the version of Python to use with Vizro when you set up a virtual environment.

 **Virtual environment**: You should create a virtual environment for each Vizro project you work on to